TadaTeruki/fastlem/README.md

 # terrain-rs

-Generating Realistic Terrain based on Landscape Evolution Model(LEM)
+Generates Realistic Terrain based on Landscape Evolution Model(LEM)

 **Note**: This project is now in development.
 During `0.1.*`, the interface may change a lot.